MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/nslookup.md

 ## Examples

-In nslookup noninteractive mode, you specify parameters and options on the command line.
-In interactive mode, you specify arguments and options on separate lines.
+In nslookup noninteractive mode, you specify parameters and options in the Windows command line or script.
+In interactive mode, you specify arguments and options on separate lines at the interactive command prompt.

 ### Noninteractive mode